mlgordon/vpc/console-tutorial.md

 ```
 {:pre}

-See [Connecting to your instance using Linux](/docs/vsi-is/vsi_is_connecting_linux_gc.html) for more information on how to connect to your instance.
+See [Connecting to your instance using Linux](/docs/vsi-is?topic=virtual-servers-is-connecting-to-your-linux-instance) for more information on how to connect to your instance.

 ### Connecting to Windows images
 To connect to a Windows image, log in using its decrypted password.
 To get the decrypted password, copy the encrypted password from the instance's details page and run the following command:

 ```
-openssl enc -d -nosalt -in <input_file.txt> -aes-256-cbc -pass pass:mySecretPass
+# Decode the encrypted password
+cat ~/testpwd | base64 --decode > ~/testpwd64
+# Decrypt the decoded password using the RSA private key
+openssl pkeyutl -in testpwd64 -decrypt -inkey private.pem -pkeyopt rsa_padding_mode:oaep -pkeyopt rsa_oaep_md:sha256
+-pkeyopt rsa_mgf1_md:sha256
 ```
-{:pre}
+{:codeblock}

-See [Connecting to your Windows instance](/docs/vsi-is/vsi_is_connecting_windows_gc.html) for more information on how to connect to your instance.
+See [Connecting to your Windows instance](/docs/vsi-is?topic=virtual-servers-is-connecting-to-your-windows-instance) for more information on how to connect to your instance.